Godot2Amiga/godot2amiga/docs/architecture.md

 By separating these responsibilities, the project remains modular, testable, deterministic and maintainable while staying focused on its primary goal:

 > Enabling modern development workflows for creating efficient native Amiga software.

+---

+## Runtime Generation

+The generated runtime is derived from working ACE Showcase examples.

+Rather than reproducing ACE behavior manually, Godot2Amiga follows the proven initialization, frame loop and teardown patterns from ACE Showcase and specializes them for generated scenes.

+This minimizes runtime risk while remaining fully native.